For the exchange student interested in being the link between planning and implementing construction projects.

 To facilitate assessment of layout technique, drawing technique etc., the student must print and post up, at a minimum, the following drawing types: site plan, 1-2 key plans, 1 cross section, 4-5 details and façades.

-Coursework will be assessed on a pass/fail basis.
+Coursework will be assessed with a grade according to the 7-point scale.